marcblank/marcblank.github.io/docs/CVE.md

 ![](LoopWhile.png)

-Note the red "i" (for "Information") icon in the **Loop While** instruction.
-Hovering over this icon will show all of the possible gauge, switch, weather, and camera data that can be used in the Exporession (this appears in both **If** and **Loop While** instructions).
+Note the white "i" (for "Information") icon in the **Loop While** instruction.
+Hovering over this icon will show all of the **Device Data** that can be used in the **Expression** (this appears everywhere an **Expression** can be used).
 Here's what this might look like for you, depending on what devices you have connected at the time:

 ![](InfoDropdown.png)